 While execs shouldn’t be totally removed from the onboarding process, their time is better spent on high-level calibration (like teaching their EM to draft emails in their voice or help plan meaningful date nights with their partner), not basic fundamentals (like learning to color-code a calendar or track action items).

 Do you really have the time to invest in coaching an EM?

 As mentioned above, it’s easy to underestimate exactly how much time and energy it takes to onboard an assistant.
 Too often, I see execs try to take it on only to wind up overwhelmed as they attempt to balance this alongside their other responsibilities.

 This usually ends with a frustrated exec settling for “good enough” because they don’t have the time needed to reach breakthrough levels with their EM.
-The problem with “good enough” is that it runs counter to the reason many execs hire an EA in the first place: Contributing to the success of their team at the highest level.
+The problem with “good enough” is that it runs counter to the reason many execs hire a virtual Executive Assistant in the first place: Contributing to the success of their team at the highest level.

 One of the best ways to overcome those limitations is by bringing in a proven advisor to coach your EM on the skills they need to support you.
 Remember: Working with an EM isn’t just about freeing up time; it’s about reaching your fullest potential as a leader; and that’s a path most effectively traveled with a coach who’s seen and done it before.

 #4: Recognize the Biggest Limiting Factor (is You)

 If you resonated with the Limited Dreamer approach above, this one’s especially important: One of the easiest mistakes an exec can make is assuming they already “know it all” because they’ve worked with an virtual Executive Assistant before, or will “figure it out as they go.”
 The truth is, the executive often needs even more coaching than the assistant.